DaruniasJoy/OoT-Custom-Sequences/README.md

 If you believe a sequence can be better adapted you can either contact the original author and collaborate on improving it to replace the current one, or submit it as a second AudioSeq and meta file with either a number appended to the end (Song Title-2.seq) or a short identifier such as your/your username's initials.
 (Song Title-dj.seq)

 You can also submit a true remix or original creation if you do not wish to recreate a piece of music entirely.

+## Preferred locations
+When submitting a new song to the repository, you can use the fourth line of the `.meta` file to specify which locations would be appropriate for playing your song.
+You can do this by writing out a comma-separated list of music groups, such as: `HyruleField,Fields,Outdoors,Overworld`. **We are asking for all new submissions to include this line.** If you do not add it, another contributor may add it for you, using their best judgment.

+There are four levels of specificity for music groups: **Exact**, **High**, **Mid**, and **Low**.
+(For fanfares, high and mid specificity are the same group.)
+In order for our default plando files to work, **you will need to include at least one group for each level of specificity.** Otherwise, your song may be excluded from consideration when shuffling music.
+(Some groups, such as `ChildDungeon`, may cover multiple levels of specificity.)

+Some examples of valid location annotations:
+- `HyruleField,GerudoValley,Fields,Outdoors,Overworld` (for BGM)
+- `ChamberOfTheSages,ChildDungeon,CharacterTheme` (groups can be freely mixed and matched as long as all specificity levels are covered)
+- `ItemGet,HeartPieceGet,ItemFanfare,SuccessFanfare,EventFanfare` (for fanfares)
+- `DoorOfTime,SongOfTime,BigFanfare,UtilitySong,EventFanfare,SongFanfare` (for ocarina songs or other fanfares)

+Some examples of invalid location annotations:
+- `HyruleField,Market,LonLonRanch` (not all specificity levels are covered)
+- `WindmillHut,SongOfStorms,Indoors,SongFanfare` (you should not mix BGM and fanfare locations - your song is either BGM or a fanfare/ocarina song, but not both)

+We have created a standard list of default music groups that we are recommending for submissions to the repository, which can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1EQWuVbshgFJ6wOlPSVCt5OcUpEQjaabOUi7aXCb84i0/edit?usp=sharing).
+We also have a web tool that will automatically tell you which music groups to include, based on the locations where you want your songs to play, which you can find [here](https://thesounddefense.github.io/musicgroups/).

 # DMCA-Critical Sequences
 Until further notice Sequences that could trigger DMCA-Strikes on any platform wont be added to the repository.
 Copyright Critical Sequences you can share in our [Discord](https://discord.gg/kHKSEjhxSw).